gamzi/seven-task/README.md

 * I added truncating/ellipsis for long show titles as i would expect longer show titles than just the ones in the design (ie. It's Always Sunny in Philadelphia)

 * As the provided designs were not in formats like Figma/Sketch but i measured them in photoshop, and as i am not aware of a design system here that would dictate standard sizings (ie. padding, margin..), i went with what seemed to me like logical numbers.
 Due to this, the size of the 7 logo in the card footer does not perfectly match the one in the design, this is because in my implementation the footer has a padding of 10px and the logo will be as high/large as the leftover space in the footer.
-This was a conscious decision on my part as i thought i should prioritize the logical/design consistency of the padding and footer sizing.
+This was a conscious decision on my part as i thought i should prioritize the logical/design consistency of the padding and footer sizing, normally i would get in touch with the designer here.
 * The font was not provided so i left the one from `create-react-app`.

 * At a certain screen size the there can be only one card per row.
 So i decided to center them at that point, instead of the `space-between` content justification from the design.